jmdeleon/anaconda3-docker/README.md

 Minimal docker setup for Anaconda Python 3

+Create the container:

+docker-compose build

+Start the container:

+docker-compose up -d

-Execute bash within the container and run jupyter notebook list to get the Jupyter Notebook URL.
+Execute bash within the container and run jupyter notebook list to get the Jupyter Notebook URL, or:

+docker exec -it anaconda3 jupyter notebook list